Chemical peel: β hydroxy acid peels

 Salicylic acid is a beta hydroxy acid.
-It is antibacterial (mostly bacteriostatic, except in high concentrations when it is more frequently bactericidal) and antiinflammatory and, as a result, works well for acne.
+It is antibacterial (mostly bacteriostatic, except in high concentrations when it is more frequently bactericidal) and anti-inflammatory which helps treat acne.
 Salicylic acid also has the ability to reduce the spots and bumps associated with acne.
 It is becoming common for beta hydroxy acid (BHA) peels to be used instead of the stronger alpha hydroxy acid (AHA) peels due to BHA's being oil soluble.
 Studies show that BHA peels control sebum excretion, acne as well as remove dead skin cells to a certain extent better than AHAs due to AHAs only working on the surface of the skin.

 Retinoic acid peel

 Retinoic acid is a retinoid.
-This type of facial peel is also performed in the office of a plastic surgeon, oral and maxillofacial surgeon, or a dermatologist in a medical spa setting.
-This is a deeper peel than the beta hydroxy acid peel and is used to remove scars as well as wrinkles and pigmentation problems.
-It is usually performed in conjunction with a Jessner; which is performed right before, in order to open up the skin, so the retinoic acid can penetrate on a deeper level.
+This type of facial peel is also performed in the office of a plastic surgeon, oral and maxillofacial surgeon, or a provider in a medical spa setting.
+This is a deeper peel than the beta hydroxy acid peel and is used to treat scars, wrinkles, and pigment.

+It is usually performed in conjunction with a Jessner; which is performed right before, in order to open up the skin, so the retinoic acid can penetrate deeper into the skin.
 The client leaves with the chemical peel solution on their face.
 The peeling process takes place on the third day.
 More dramatic changes to the skin require multiple peels over time.

 Phenol-croton oil peel

 A phenol-croton oil is a type of chemical peel.
 The term "phenol-croton oil peel" has replaced the vague term "phenol peel" in medical literature.
-It was originally used on a clandestine basis by early Hollywood stars in the 1920s and was incorporated into mainstream practice in the 1960s by Thomas Baker.
+It was originally used on a clandestine basis by early Hollywood stars in the 1920s and was incorporated into mainstream practice in the 1960s by Thomas Baker and Howard Gordon.
 The active ingredient is croton oil, which causes an intense caustic exfoliating reaction in the skin.